 There are various signs that it’s time to seek a brain injury lawyer.
 The most obvious reason is if you’ve just been injured in an accident caused by someone else.
 Also, when medical costs begin to build up, you should seek legal help.

 This is especially true if the accident has left you with long-term or permanent injuries.
 To calculate the amount of compensation you should receive, you’ll need the help of an experienced brain injury attorney.

 If there were other parties involved in the accident, you will also require an accident lawyer.
 It can be difficult to determine fault without the assistance of an attorney fighting on your side.
 These cross-claims will be used by insurance companies to justify paying you less than you deserve.

 If you try to make a claim without a lawyer and the other party’s insurer offers you a low settlement, refuses to pay you, or tries to deny fault, you should hire an accident lawyer as soon as possible.

-Personal injury claims in Louisiana are subject to a statute of limitations.
-You must file within one year of the accident’s occurrence, according to the law.
+Also keep in mind that personal injury claims in our state are subject to Louisiana’s statute of limitations.
+This means you must file within one year of the accident’s occurrence, according to the law.

 Contact a Traumatic Brain Injury Lawyer in Shreveport and Bossier City ASAP!

 Because of the complexities and high cost of brain injury claims, it is critical that you hire a brain injury attorney who is well-versed in this area as soon as possible.
 If you’ve received injuries in the Shreveport or Bossier areas, call the office of Michael J. Vergis today at 318-698-3724.
 Your financial future may be at stake.